-Prior to setting up a Permanent Establishment (PE), an investor needs to understand clearly their model for business in China and answer the following key questions which would include:
+Prior to setting up a Permanent Establishment (PE), an investor needs to understand clearly their business model in China and answer the following key questions, which would include:

 - What are the specific business objectives for the Chinese market and is establishing a legal entity the appropriate course of action at the given time?

 - What type of legal entity would be the optimal operational vehicle for conducting compliant business practice?

 - What will the business scope of the business be?